Priyanka-MP/demo/README.md

 # demo
  OnlineBookManagement
 This is Online Book Store Management system.
-The Goal of the system is to :

 ### Goals:

 1. **Provide a Convenient Online Shopping Experience:** Enable users to browse through a catalog of books, search for specific titles or authors, view book details, and make purchases online.